 - Learn how to create an interactive presentation with Mentimeter with this short video

-- Avoid people trying to jump in and disrupt your flow mid-presentation but enabling Q&A throughout your presentation.
+- Avoid people trying to jump in and disrupt your flow mid-presentation by enabling Q&A throughout your presentation.
 Presenting remotely with Mentimeter allows participants to submit questions throughout the meeting and the host can answer them when they feel is appropriate or dedicate a slide to answering questions.
 That way you avoid colleagues talking over one another and don’t lose your train of thought.

 Get prepared and ready in enough time before the remote video meeting